Constitutive Manifold Neural Networks: Stochastic heat transfer

 \subsection{Discretization and Approximation of the Temperature Field}

-The problem described in \refEQ{\ref{eq:stochastic_heat_pde}} is continuous and must be further discretised.
-For the spatial discretisation, we use the Finite Element Method by choosing $\varDomain = \bigcup_{e} \varTempEle$, in which $\varTempEle$ denotes the corresponding elements.
+By substituting the stochastic SPD model for the material tensor into the heat equation in \eqref{eq:stochastic_heat_pde}, one obtains a parametrized stochastic partial differential equation (SPDE).
+The resulting problem is defined in infinite-dimensional function spaces and must be discretized for numerical solution.
+For the spatial discretisation, we use the Finite Element Method (FEM) by choosing $\varDomain = \bigcup_{e} \mathcal{T}_e$, in which $\mathcal{T}_e$ denotes the corresponding elements.
 Within each element, the solution is approximated using a finite set of basis functions:

 here, the function $\varTempDisc(\varx, \varEvent)$ is expressed as a linear combination of basis functions $N_i(\varx)$, weighted by the stochastic coefficients $\varTempI(\varEvent)$.
 Since this formulation only discretises the spatial domain, the resulting system remains continuous in the probabilistic space and requires further stochastic discretisation.
 For this purpose, we employ the Monte Carlo (MC) sampling technique: